 Mortgage lenders have some control over seller concessions, or the level of "interested party contributions" (IPCs), since they can influence a sale.
 Fannie Mae allows for concessions of up to 9% of the sale price, depending on the buyer's down payment.

 Government-Mandated Costs to Sell a House

-There are many home disclosures a seller needs to provide.
-While the California Civil Code does not state that a seller must pay for a Natural Hazard Disclosure, for example, it does require a seller to disclose natural hazards to the buyer.
-The best way to satisfy that particular requirement is to buy a natural hazard disclosure for around $100.
-I argue this point with short sale negotiators who don't want to authorize this payment and win that argument because I send them the California Civil Code.
+For example, the California Civil Code doesn't state that a seller must pay for a Natural Hazard Disclosure, but it does require a seller to disclose natural hazards to the buyer.
+The best way to satisfy this particular requirement is to buy a natural hazard disclosure for $100 to $200.

 Some cities require that sellers pay for and submit to buyers a city inspection report.
 Sellers might be required to install safety devices such as smoke alarms or carbon monoxide detectors, or even water diversion devices that prevent backups at a garden hose.
 Ask your local real estate agent about these potential mandates and fees.